midosvt/omp-base-script/README.md

 # Special Thanks to
 - SA:MP and open.mp teams (past, present, and future).
-- Myself for developing this gamemode.
+- Mido for developing this gamemode.
 - BlueG and maddinat0r for the MySQL plugin.
-- Sys for the bcrypt plugin.
+- Sys for the BCrypt plugin.
 - Y_Less for the YSI library.
 - Kevin for his highly constructive suggestions and insights.
 - itsneufox for testing this script.